 Whether you have a dedicated sales team or run a small business with a modest workforce, lead generation should be a top priority when it comes to the growth of your business.
 Connecting with potential business customers, creating engagement, and showing the value of your product are all key steps in the lead generation process.

 Why Is It Important to Follow the Lead Generation Process?

 The B2B lead generation process has a start-to-finish flow that should be followed when implementing a new strategy.
 The steps may look different from one campaign to the next.
-Still, the overall process remains the same: Targeted outreach or long-term inbound lead generation, followed by conversion and ongoing engagement and value-adds.
+Still, the overall process remains the same: Targeted outreach or long-term inbound lead generation, followed by conversion, ongoing engagement, and value-adds.